 The San Lorenzo Cathedral is one of the most famous sights in Genoa.
 Although consecrated as early as 1118, it took several more centuries for its construction to be completely finished.
-After the First Crusade, the remains of John the Baptist were brought to the cathedral to be reburied in a sarcophagus in the San Giovanni Battista Chapel.
-Also on display is a shell that struck the church in World War II but did not explode.
+After the First Crusade, the mortal remains of John the Baptist were brought to the cathedral to be reburied in a sarcophagus in the San Giovanni Battista Chapel.
+Also on display is a shell that struck the church in World War II, but thankfully failed to explode.

 San Lorenzo Cathedral Genoa